OMAR AL MUKHTAR:

 The Second Italo-Senussi War, 1923-1932

-The Second Italian-Sanussi War, also known as ‘The Pacification of Libya’ took place between 1923 and 1932.
-This was a significant conflict between the Italian colonial forces and the Libyan resistance led by the Sanussi order, under the leadership of Omar al Mukhtar and was the period in which the horrors of the Libyan genocide were perpetrated by the Italian military against the Libyan population, predominantly the Cyrenaicans who formed the primary support base for Omar Al Mukhtar and his Mujahiddeens.
+The Second Italian-Sanussi War took place between 1923 and 1932.
+This was the second significant conflict between the Italian colonial forces and the Libyan resistance led by the Sanussi Order, under the leadership of Omar al Mukhtar, and was the period in which the horrors of the Libyan genocide were perpetrated by the Italian military against the Libyan population, predominantly the Cyrenaicans who formed the primary support base for Omar Al Mukhtar and his Mujahiddeens.

 -

-The Pacification of Cyrenaica: the Libyan Genocide
+The Libyan Genocide

 -